snkashis/billypedia/README.md

 An intro to jQuery!

-Special thanks to Nathan Dooilli @ndonolli for the fatastic name for this project!
+Special thanks to Nathan Dooilli @ndonolli for the awesome rename on this project!

 ## Module: jQuery